vaquerizaslab/tadtool/README.md

 `plot` takes three mandatory (positional) arguments:

 * A (square) Hi-C matrix file, which can be either simply a tab-delimited text file, or a numpy `.npy` file.
 The latter is for the tech-savvy and can be created with the `numpy.save` method in Python.
 It is possible to load large matrices at high resolution, but bear in mind that a large matrix will consume more memory and may slow down TAD calculations.
 We recommend using intra-chromosomal matrices of a single chromosome for the best experience.
+Alternatively, it is possible to use several smaller sub-matrices to identify suitable TAD-calling parameters in the interactive tool, and to call TADs on the whole matrix (or individual chromosome matrices) using the non-interactive `tads` command (see below).

 * A BED3 file with region information for the Hi-C matrix, i.e. a tab-delimited file where each row contains chromosome name, start, and end coordinates (inclusive) of the region.
 This file must not contain any headers.